brianboisvert/removing-altering-and-inserting-HTML/README.md

   document.querySelector('h1').remove()
 ```

-In the first line, we just concentrate on selecting the correct element.
-Once we saw that we got that far, we chain on the JavaScript method `remove` to remove the element.
+In the first line, we simply select the correct element.
+Once we got that far, we chain on the JavaScript method `remove` to remove the element.

 ### Altering Elements